Asymmetric $2$-colorings of graphs: Introduction

-Combining our results about intrinsically asymmetric 2-colorings from Theorem~1 and the Non-Planar Graph Theorem we have the following.
+In addition to considering symmetries of abstract graphs and graphs embedded in $\mathbb{R}^3$, we consider symmetries of graphs embedded in orientable surfaces.
+In particular, for any graph $G$, we define the {\it surface edge distinguishing number} $SED(G)$ to be the smallest number of colors needed to color the edges of $G$ so that for any embedding of $G$ in any orientable surface $S$, no homeomorphism of $(S,G)$ induces a non-trivial color preserving automorphism of $G$.
+Observe that for any graph $G$, we have $SED(G)\leq ED(G)$.

-\begin{Corollary} A 3-connected graph has an intrinsically asymmetric 2-coloring in $S^3$ if and only if the graph is not $K_{3,3}$, $K_5$, or $K_4$. \end{Corollary}
+Tucker \cite{Tu1,Tu} considered a concept that is related to the surface edge distinguishing number.
+In particular, for a given surface $S$, Tucker classified all graphs $\Gamma$ embedded in $S$ such that for some $2$-coloring of $\Gamma$, no homeomorphism of $S$ induces a non-trivial color preserving automorphism on $\Gamma$.
+Thus Tucker's result fixes an embedding of a given graph in a given surface and then chooses a $2$-coloring of the embedded graph that makes the embedding asymmetric.
+By contrast, we are looking for a single $2$-coloring of an abstract graph $G$, which makes every embedding of the graph in every orientable surface asymmetric.

-In order to state Theorem~2 we define some special graphs.
-A {\it path} in a graph is a non-self-intersecting connected sequence of edges.
-The double star graph $S_{n,m}$ is the graph obtained by connecting the vertex of degree $n$ in $K_{1,n}$ and the vertex of degree $m$ in $K_{1,m}$ by a path.
-Observe that $K_{1,1}$ is a single edge, $K_{1,2}$ is a path of 2 edges, and $S_{1,1}$ is a path consisting of at least 3 edges.
-In Section 3, we prove the following:
+Before we state our result about surface distinguishing numbers, we introduce terminology to refer to some special types of graphs.
+The complete bipartite graph on partite sets of $n$ and $m$ vertices is denoted by $K_{n,m}$.
+The double star graph $S_{n,m}$ is the graph obtained by connecting the vertex of degree $n$ in $K_{1,n}$ and the vertex of degree $m$ in $K_{1,m}$ by a path consisting of one or more edges.
+Observe that $K_{1,1}$ is a single edge, $K_{1,2}$ is a path of 2 edges, and $S_{1,1}$ is a path of 3 or more edges.
+Also, $C_n$ represents a cycle with $n$ vertices.
+In Section 3, we prove the following theorem characterizing all graphs with surface edge distinguishing number greater than $2$.